Valencia salvages 2-2 draw with Chelsea in Champions League - WHIZ News

 Valencia’s 1-0 win at Stamford Bridge earlier this season was the team’s only win against Chelsea in eight Champions League matches.

-Chelsea forward Tammy Abraham had to be replaced before halftime with a hip injury.
+Chelsea forward Tammy Abraham had to be replaced before halftime with a hip injury that appeared to be serious.
+Lampard later said the player was “hopeful” it was “not as severe as first feared.”

+Valencia defender José Luis Gayá needed to be attended by doctors after the match after appearing to pass out on the field.
+He had to leave on a stretcher but apparently recovered a few minutes later.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports